jimmy-park/singleton/README.md

 Implement based on [Double-Checked Locking Pattern (DCLP)](https://en.wikipedia.org/wiki/Double-checked_locking)

-Use this version when you need to control the construction/destruction order manually or initialize with parameters
+Use this version when you need to initialize with parameters or control the destruction order manually

 - C++17 features
   - Inline static member variable